parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset GeomInput.solidinput.FileName   ocwd.pfsol

-For IndicatorField geometry inputs you need to specify the mapping between values in the input file and the geometry names.
+*integer* **GeomInput.\ *geometry_input_name*.Value** no default For IndicatorField geometry inputs you need to specify the mapping between values in the input file and the geometry names.
 The named geometry will be defined whereever the input file is equal to the specifed value.
-Example Useage:

 .. container:: list